 3. Open a Rollover IRA.

 Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
 Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will have to withdraw required minimum distributions regardless of whether or not you are still in the workforce.
+Once you turn 72, you will have to take out required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
 The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can take out the contributions you make without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
+At any time you can access the money you’ve invested without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
 Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

-You can open an IRA with many banks or any brokerage firm in Columbia, IL, however many come with varying fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+You can start an IRA account with many banks or any brokerage firm in Columbia, IL, however they often vary in terms of fees or other expenses.
+Our team of financial advisors at Correct Capital will help you find the best fit for you.

 4. Cash Out.